There are many, many options when it comes to finding resources to help you figure…

 Mutual Funds Create a Double Assessment

-Mutual funds are not only assessed as an asset at 5.6% to determine your EFC but the internal capital gains, dividends, and interest income are also assessed as income at 47%–a much higher rate than the asset assessment!
+Mutual funds for college savings are not only assessed as an asset at 5.6% to determine your EFC but the internal capital gains, dividends, and interest income are also assessed as income at 47%–a much higher rate than the asset assessment!

 It’s the latter assessment, of course, that can really do serious damage to your EFC and raise the overall cost of college.